cvc5/ethos/user_manual.md

 The ALF checker will either emit an error message indicating:
 - The kind of failure (type checking, proof checking, lexer error),
 - The line and column of the failure.
-Otherwise, the ALF checker will print `success` when it finished parsing all commands in the file or encounters and `exit` command.
+Otherwise, the ALF checker will print a successful response (see [responses](#responses)) when it finished parsing all commands in the file or encounters and `exit` command.
 Further output can be given by user-provided `echo` commands.

 ### Streaming input to the ALF checker